Madras Institute of Technology: Student organisations

 The institute has active National Service Scheme, National Sports Organisation (India) and Youth Red Cross chapters on its campus.
 Each chapter is headed by a faculty member.
 Membership and active participation in one of these organizations are mandatory for first-year undergraduate students.
 There are also various events conducted in a regular interval of time to ensure student participation and coordination.
+The Box Office a.k.a.
+TBO is the brain child of a group of pre-final year students who took the help of one of the most instrumental Professors, A.R.S.
+Jayanth, and established the institute's first official dramatics club.